kpuka/SIMAH/_posts/2021-08-16-research-proposal.md

 It is important to remember that the reviewer's specialty may differ from that of the research topic, and that reviewers will not fund a study they do not understand.
 Therefore, the research proposal should be understandable by a general scientific audience, and you should aim to make things as simple, explicit, and concrete as possible.
 The proposal should also be highly readable.
 Don't make reviewers work to understand your project.

 Consider the following general points to improve clarity and readability:
 * **Leave nothing open to interpretation**.
 Be direct and explicit in labeling the purpose of a sentence or section.
-Examples:
-  +'This project is innovative because.'
+	* Examples: 'This project is innovative because.';
-  +'The long-term goal of this project is..'
+		* 'The long-term goal of this project is..'
-  +'We are a multidisciplinary team spanning cardiologists, pathologists, epidemiologists and statisticians, with the expertise to undertake the proposed research because.'
+		* 'We are a multidisciplinary team spanning cardiologists, pathologists, epidemiologists and statisticians, with the expertise to undertake the proposed research because.'

 * Use bolded, underlined, or italicized text (in moderation) to highlight key phrases to make them easy to find.
 Phases such as "long-term goal", "objective", "specific aims", "innovative".
 * Be mindful of the visual appearance of the proposal and ensure that it is not overcrowded.
 White space and page or section breaks are important to consider.